 Hidden Lake lies in the center of Going to the Sun Road and is accessible from the Logan’s Pass Visitors Center in Glacier National Park.
 A nature-lovers paradise, it is an ideal moderate 2.7-mile hike to get the shores of the lake with spectacular views of Mount Clement.
 Spend time at Hidden Lake Overlook taking in the beauty and snapping once-in-a-lifetime photos of this natural marvel.

 Prior to the construction of Going-to-the-Sun Road, Two Medicine Lake was accessible only by horseback and train.
 Visitors can enjoy boat tours of the lake itself or spend time taking in the cascading waterfalls.
 This off-the-beaten-path-gem is a Montana lake you should visit for a fully immersive mountain experience.
 It is a popular destination for day-hikers and backpackers.

 Best Lakes to Visit Near Glacier National Park

 This family-friendly lake is surrounded by beautiful woodlands.
-It includes a beach area and various campgrounds.
-Hiking and biking trails coupled with boating, swimming and camping activities make Whitefish Lake an ideal vacation spot.
-A nearby Whitefish Mountain Ski resort and train depot create countless opportunities for family fun.
+It includes a public beach area, multiple public boat launches, and is close to various campgrounds and other accommodation conveniently close to Glacier National Park.
+Hiking and biking trails coupled with boating, swimming, and camping activities make Whitefish Lake an ideal vacation spot.

 As the largest freshwater lake in the region, the range of Flathead lake activities available makes this a Montana lake you should visit.
 Swimming, hiking, fishing and camping opportunities abound at this lake just outside of Glacier National Park.